chenweida6220/Netflix-Movies-TV-Shows-Analysis/README.md

 ![Netflix Movies and TV Shows Till 2025](Netflix%20Movies%20and%20TV%20Shows%20Till%202025/Netflix%20Movies%20and%20TV%20Shows%20Till%202025_dashboard.png)

 # Key Findings
-The analysis revealed significant growth in Netflix’s content catalog, with the number of titles expanding tenfold from 2008 to peak years, dominated by movies, which accounted for nearly 70% of the total library.
-Across both datasets, “Drama” emerged as the most prevalent genre, followed by Comedy and Documentaries, reflecting Netflix’s focus on globally appealing, story-driven content.
-The platform’s library showed strong international diversity, with many top genres including “International Movies.”
-From the 2025 dataset, ratings trends indicated overwhelmingly positive user feedback, with most titles rated between 7 and 8 out of 10, suggesting that a 7 represents the true average.
-Additionally, the analysis found a weak correlation between popularity and ratings, indicating that highly popular titles are not necessarily the highest-rated.
-Genre blending, particularly combinations like “Drama, Romance” and “Comedy, Drama,” was also common, highlighting Netflix’s emphasis on diverse storytelling to engage a broad global audience.
+ Netflix’s content catalog experienced significant growth, expanding tenfold from 2008 to its peak years.
+- Movies dominated the platform, accounting for nearly 70% of the total library.
+- “Drama” emerged as the most prevalent genre, followed by Comedy and Documentaries.
+- The dominance of these genres reflects Netflix’s focus on globally appealing, story-driven content.
+- The library exhibited strong international diversity, with “International Movies” ranking among the top genres.
+- Ratings data from the 2025 dataset showed overwhelmingly positive user feedback, with most titles rated between 7 and 8 out of 10.
+- A rating of 7 appears to represent the true average across the catalog.
+- Analysis revealed a weak correlation between popularity and ratings — highly popular titles are not necessarily the highest-rated.
+- Genre blending was common, especially combinations like “Drama, Romance” and “Comedy, Drama.”
+- This trend highlights Netflix’s emphasis on diverse storytelling to engage a broad global audience.

 # Technologies
 * Excel
 * Tableau

-## Getting Started
-Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).

 ## Featured Deliverables
 * [Tableau Dashboard: Netflix Movies & TV Shows Till 2021](https://public.tableau.com/app/profile/wei.da.chen/viz/NetflixMoviesTVShowsTill2021/Netflix)
 * [Tableau Dashboard: Netflix Movies & TV Shows Till 2025](https://public.tableau.com/app/profile/wei.da.chen/viz/NetflixMoviesTVShowsTill2025/Netflix)

+## Getting Started
+Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).